hexereii/BerryHUD/readme.txt

 Moved friends list to right side of the screen [mainmenuoverride.res, steamfriendpanel.res) Changed colour & font of "Find Game" (matchmakingdashboard.res)

-hex_huda2
-Changed targetid health to have a transparent cross (spectatorguihealth.res)

 hexhud_a2
 Changed targetid health to have a transparent cross (spectatorguihealth.res) Changed some fonts (fonts.res)